jmangt/test-driven-puppet/the_puppet_forge.md

 }
 ```

 All the dependencies declared within the `metadata.json` are modules hosted in the Forge.
 If your dependencies are not publicly available then *you can not declare them here*.

+If you have private modules that you are unable to publish in the Forge, `[librarian-puppet](http://librarian-puppet.com/)` provides an alternative to manage them.

 ---